 Functional Requirements

-3.1 System Overview
+3.1 System function list

 3.2 System Interfaces

 The Axle Load Database System incorporates various interfaces to facilitate user interaction, hardware connectivity, and software integration.

 3.2.1 User Interfaces

 The user interfaces are designed to provide an intuitive and user-friendly interaction platform.
 Administrative users at the RHD headquarters and branch users can access the system through secure web-based monitoring panels.
 These interfaces enable users to perform tasks such as user registration, authentication and reporting.
 The user interfaces prioritize clarity and ease of use, ensuring efficient navigation and interaction with the system functionalities.